 JMIR Bioinformatics and Biotechnology

-Bioinformatics data analyses, methods, devices, web-based platforms and open software tools for big data analytics, understanding biological/medical data, and information retrieval in biology and medicine.
+Methods, devices, web-based platforms, open data and open software tools for big data analytics, understanding biological/medical data, and information retrieval in biology and medicine.

 COVID-19, caused by the novel SARS-CoV-2, is considered the most threatening respiratory infection in the world, with over 40 million people infected and over 0.934 million related deaths reported worldwide.
 It is speculated that epidemiological and clinical features of COVID-19 may differ across countries or continents.
 Genomic comparison of 48,635 SARS-CoV-2 genomes has shown that the average number of mutations per sample was 7.23, and most SARS-CoV-2 strains belong to one of 3 clades characterized by geographic and genomic specificity: Europe, Asia, and North America.